At around 11 am, twelve-year-old Crispin Mizero, a pupil at Umuco Mwiza School is using a tippy tap to wash his hands, with soap.

-The guidelines, which involve mass hand washing in public places are aimed at keeping Rwanda Ebola-free following the outbreak, a year ago, in neighbouring DR. Congo.
+The guidelines, which involve mass hand washing in public places are aimed at keeping Rwanda Ebola-free following the outbreak, a year ago, in neighboring DR. Congo.

-As of August, this year the disease had killed at least 1965 people since the outbreak was first reported last year while nearly 3000 cases have been reported, according World Health Organisation figures.
+As of last week, this year the disease had killed at least 1965 people since the outbreak was first reported last year while nearly 3000 cases have been reported, according to World Health Organisation figures.

 When The New Times visited some public places such as schools and banks, it established that they have set up hand washing places, especially at the gates.

-"Our head teacher told us that there was an Ebola outbreak in our neighbouring country – the Democratic Republic of Congo – and we are many students who come from various parts of Rwanda.
-So, we have to use all means to prevent the outbreak," Mizero said.
+“Our headteacher told us that there was an Ebola outbreak in our neighboring country – the Democratic Republic of Congo – and we are many students who come from various parts of Rwanda.
+So, we have to use all means to prevent the outbreak,” Mizero said.

 “The school is a large such that it would be difficult to deal with an epidemic in case of an outbreak.
 That’s why we focus our efforts on prevention,” Tumukunde said.